bcgov/openshift-launchpad/client/README.md

 - Home: The landing-page component.
 It includes a Link to `/about-us` as an example of routing to another page/component.
 It also provides an example of conditional rendering based on incoming props.
-Sample Jest snapshot tests are provided for this component.
 - AboutUs: A stateful component with an example API request integrated into the component state.
 - NotFound: A stateless component used as the fall-through if no other routes